libsdl-org/SDL_shader_tools/docs/README-SDL_gpu.md

 ## Questions?
 Comments?
 Complaints?

-File them at the [current issue tracker](https://github.com/icculus/SDL/issues/new)
+File them at the [current issue tracker](https://github.com/icculus/SDL/issues/new).

-This will eventually merge with mainline SDL, but for now, this is where the magic happens.
+The API will eventually merge with mainline SDL, and the shader tools will migrate to SDL's github organization, but for now, this is where the magic happens.